 Associate head coach Mike McGuire recently completed his 27th season with the Michigan women's track and field program in 2015-16.
-He has led U-M's cross country team to nine Big Ten titles, including five straight from 2002-06, and has had a hand in 17 of the program's conference titles.
+He has led U-M's cross country team to 10 Big Ten titles in 25 seasons, including five straight from 2002-06, and has had a hand in 17 of the program's conference titles.
 McGuire was also named the USTFCCCA Track and Field Assistant Coach of the Year for the women's distance events in 2005 and 2007.

 In 2013, McGuire helped the distance medley relay team to its 10th consecutive Big Ten title, as well as the program's fourth national championship in the DMR.
 The relay set a new school record (10:56.46) at the NCAA Indoor Championships and Big Ten meet record (11:11.41) at the indoor conference meet.
 Individually, he guided fifth-year senior transfer Amanda Eccleston to the indoor mile and outdoor 1,500-meter crowns -- the second Wolverine in three seasons to double in the mile and 1,500m (Rebecca Addison, 2011).
 Eccleston led a strong middle-distance corps that finished 1-4-5-6 in the mile at the Big Ten Indoor Championships and 1-3-4-5 in the 1,500-meter run at the outdoor conference meet.
 Under McGuire's guidance, Rebecca Addison and Jillian Smith led the distance medley relay to four straight Big Ten titles and NCAA Indoor Championship appearances in the DMR during their careers.